User: Royal Boskalis Westminster, Netherlands

-Royal Boskalis Westminster is a more then 100 year old company from the Netherlands.
-Boskalis is a leading global service provider for maritime infrastructure, they own more than 1100 vessels for this purpose.
+Royal Boskalis Westminster is a leading global service provider for maritime infrastructure with 100 years of experience.
+They own more than 1100 vessels for this purpose.
 The MV “Waterway” is a so called trailing suction hopper dredger.